Data flow mapping under the EU GDPR

 To effectively map your data, you need to understand the information flow, describe it and identify its key elements.

-A data flow is a data transfer from one location to another, for example:
+An information flow is a transfer of information from one location to another, for example:

 - From inside to outside the European Economic Area; or